GenomeDK/genomedk-docs/content/news/2025-01-24-newsletter-january-2025/index.md

 <!-- more -->

+# Announcing the GenomeDK Desktop

+We're excited to announce the [GenomeDK Desktop](https://desktop.genome.au.dk), a browser-based solution that gives you a graphical desktop environment on GenomeDK!

+Here's what it looks like:

+{% image(path="genomedk-desktop.png") %}
+The GenomeDK Desktop running in a browser.
+{% end %}

+The Desktop is available to all users in the "open" zone.
+You can try it out [as of now](https://desktop.genome.au.dk)!

+With this solution you can log in with your usual GenomeDK credentials and get a full-blown graphical desktop environment right in your browser.

+The desktop environment runs on the frontend, so **all of the usual guidelines about not running computations on the frontend still apply**.
+However, the GenomeDK Desktop provides a significantly easier and more responsive way to get a graphical environment on GenomeDK.
+We have [updated our documentation in this area](@/docs/installing-software.md#graphical) accordingly.

 # Growing the team

 We have doubled the size of the GenomeDK team -- which now counts a total of four people!